arrow_back_ios

 Dr. Niall Smyth is a research fellow at Coventry University.
 He has worked in the area of laser shock peening since 2009 and his research interests are in the areas of fatigue and fracture mechanics, residual stress, finite element analysis, advanced materials and structural integrity.
 He is a member of the editorial board of the “International Journal of Microstructure and Materials Properties” and the “International Journal of Peening Science and Technology”.

-Head of Materials Testing, HBK Prenscia
+Dr. Michelle Hill, Head of Materials Testing, HBK

 Michelle holds a Master’s degree in Aeronautical Engineering and a PhD studying the damage resistance and tolerance of composite sandwich structures, obtained from Loughborough University.
 She joined HBK in May 2017, having previously held the position of Chief of Materials at the Rolls-Royce CTAL facility on the Isle of Wight.
 Her speciality is in composite materials characterisation and testing, with hands-on experience in defining and executing large material qualification programmes.